trojrobert/trojrobert.github.io/_posts/2020-05-24-complete-study-guide-for-microsoft-azure-ai-100-exam-designing-and-implement-an-azure-ai-solution.md

 Bing Search API – let you build web-connected apps and services that find webpages, image, news, locations and more without advertisements.

 [Azure Bot Service](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-overview-introduction?view=azure-bot-service-4.0) -  provide tools to build, test, deploy, and manage intelligent bots, all in one place.
-Through the use of modular and extensible framework provided by the SDK, tools, templates, and AI services developers can create bots that use speech, understand natural language, handle questions and answers, and more.
+Through the use of modular and extensible framework provided by the SDK, tools, templates, and AI services, developers can create bots that use speech, understand natural language, handle questions and answers, and more.

 [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) -  a feature of Azure Monitor  is an extensible Application Performance Management (APM) service for developers and DevOps professionals.
 Use it to monitor your live applications.